Information, Technology and Development (ICT4D) Study Group

 The ICT4D study group is open to all members of DSA Ireland.
 If you are interested in joining the study group please contact the group convener PJ Wall (Twitter: @pj_wall) with your name, institution/NGO affiliation, contact details and research/practice interests.

-PJ Wall is a final year PhD candidate at the School of Computer Science and the Centre for Global Health in Trinity College Dublin.
-His research explores the wider implications of technological innovation in the Global South, with specific focus on the adoption of mobile technologies in Africa.
-His current research is based in Sierra Leone where the social, cultural and political aspects associated with the implementation and use of mobile phones in healthcare are being examined.
+P.J.
+Wall is a researcher and lecturer with the School of Computer Science in Trinity College Dublin.
+His research explores the wider implications of technological innovation in the Global South, with a specific focus on ethics and the adoption of mobile technologies in Africa.
+His current research is based in Sierra Leone where the ethical, social, cultural and political aspects associated with the implementation and use of mobile phones in healthcare are being examined.